Shimon Peres: Early Knesset career (1959–1974)

 Peres was first elected to the Knesset in the 1959 elections as a member of the Mapai party.
 He was given the role of deputy minister of defense, which he filled until 1965 (holding this position in the 9th, 10th, 11th, and 12th governments of Israel under Prime Ministers David Ben-Gurion and Levi Eshkol).
 In this position, he held negotiations with John F. Kennedy, which concluded with the sale of Hawk anti-aircraft missiles to Israel, the first sale of US military equipment to Israel.
+Peres expressed great appreciation and praise for the American decision to sell Hawk missiles in a speech to the Knesset on 25 June 1963.

 Peres resigned from the 12th government in late May 1965, citing the growing rift between Prime Minister Eshkol and former prime minister Ben-Gurion (Peres was aligned with Ben Gurion).
 In 1965, Peres and Moshe Dayan were among those that left Mapai with David Ben-Gurion when Ben-Gurion formed a new party, Rafi.
 Peres was a co-founder of the Rafi party.
 The party reconciled with Mapai in 1968, merging to form the Israeli Labor Party.
 The Labor Party then joined the Alignment (a left-wing alliance).

 In 1969, Peres was appointed minister of immigrant absorption in the 15th government (led by Prime Minister Golda Meir), and in 1970 (also in the 15th government), he became minister of transportation and communications.
 After this, he served as minister of information in the Meir-led 16th government.